-Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the prospectus dated [●] which are incorporated by reference in the Prospectus dated 3 April 2018.
-This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of Directive 2003/71/EC, as amended (the "Prospectus Directive") and must be read in conjunction with the prospectus dated 3 April 2018 [and the supplement(s) to it dated [●]], which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive (the "Prospectus"), save in respect of the Conditions which are extracted from the prospectus dated [●].
+Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the prospectus dated [●] which are incorporated by reference in the Prospectus dated 27 May 2019.
+This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of Directive 2003/71/EC (as amended or superseded, the "Prospectus Directive") and must be read in conjunction with the prospectus dated 27 May 2019 [and the supplement(s) to it dated [●]], which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive (the "Prospectus"), save in respect of the Conditions which are extracted from the prospectus dated [●].
 Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms, and the Prospectus.
 The Prospectus has been published on www.nn-group.com.]